 The Company is currently involved in various legal proceedings including a number of tax cases (see Note 28).
 Estimates of the probable costs for the resolution of these claims, if any, have been developed in consultation with internal and external counsels handling the Company's defense in these matters and are based upon the probability of potential results.
+The internal legal counsel mainly considers the strength of the legal standing related on the case, the basis of laws which support the subject of litigation, the evidences presented in the court, strength of such evidence, and weakness of the opposing team's evidence.
+The Company engages management specialist to perform deeper assessment and assistance in formulating a more appropriate strategy to proceed with the case.
 The Company's management currently believes that the ultimate outcome of these proceedings will not have a material adverse effect on the financial statements.
 It is possible, however, that future results of operations could be materially affected by changes in the estimates, in the effectiveness of its strategies relating to these proceedings or the actual outcome of the proceedings (see Notes 15 and 28).